 As you look out you will see otters swimming around and other sea life.
 It is a gorgeous way to spend a few hours.
 It is also budget-friendly!

 There are many murals located throughout town.
 In 2008 Seward was named the “mural capital of Alaska.”
 Taking photos as you walk through Seward is a free fun activity in Seward that you can do as you explore the town.

 Seward has a museum and library located across the street from the walking trail.
 There is a fun movie that highlights historic events in Alaska.
 They also have a scavenger hunt for the kids.
 The cost is $5

 After you finish your walk through town you might want to book a gold panning adventure.
 This is a great activity for children.
 The departure point is located in town.

-Bear Creek Weir is another budget friendly activity and is one of the best spots in Seward!
+Bear Creek Weir is another budget-friendly activity in Seward and is one of the best things to do in Seward Alaska!
 If you want to see salmon jumping out of the river, Bear Creek Weir is a must!
 It is so cool!

 This picture does not do it justice!
 There were tons of fish swimming just below the water and many would jump up to say hi!

 You can not fish here but you can observe the jumping salmon.
 (To me this was pretty exciting.)

 Bear Creek Weir is located at mile marker 6.6 on the Seward Highway.

 There are lots of camping options in Seward from tent camping, glamping, and RV sites.
 The City of Seward Municipal Campgrounds provides tent sites and RV camping along the boat harbor and historic downtown.
 These campsites are by reservation only and can be booked at www.cityofseward.us.